kyma-project/api-gateway/docs/user/ratelimit/configure-local-rate-limit.md

-# Configuring Local Rate Limiting
+# Configure Local Rate Limiting

 The RateLimit custom resource (CR) allows you to apply local rate limit configuration for specific paths and headers of an exposed application.